-As a basis for its financial management, Migros applies a model of value-oriented management specifically adapted to the Migros Group.
-This requires the Migros Group to act just like any other company as regards value creation and efficiency.
+Migros applies a model of value-oriented management specifically adapted to the Migros Group as a basis for its financial management.
+This requires the Migros Group to act just like any other company with regard to the creation of value added and efficiency.
 The paramount objective for Migros here is to guarantee long-term success by means of sustained value creation.
 To achieve this, different targets are set for the different areas of Migros.
 Migros therefore differs from capital market oriented businesses in its use of the value created.
 The financial values created are made available to customers, to secure jobs, for the Culture Percentage or for long-term investments in major projects.
 Further information about this can be found in the Statement of Value Added.